codeslake/RefVSR/README.md

     > **Note:**
     >
     > * For the smaller model, type `sh ./scripts_train/train-amp_RefVSR_small_MFID.sh`
-    > * Make sure to open the script file to set proper GPU devices, number of GPUs, and batch size by modifying `CUDA_VISIBLE_DEVICES=...`, `--npro_per_node` and `-b` options, respectively.
+    > * Make sure to modify the script file and set proper GPU devices, number of GPUs, and batch size by modifying `CUDA_VISIBLE_DEVICES=...`, `--npro_per_node` and `-b` options, respectively.
-    >   * The model reported in the main paper uses the total batch size of 8, the mulpication of numbers set with options `--nproc_per_node` and `-b`.
+    >   * The model reported in the main paper uses the total batch size of 8, the multipliication of numbers in options `--nproc_per_node` and `-b`.

 2. The adaptation stage (Sec.
 4.2. in the main paper)
-    * Set the path of the checkpoint saved from the pre-training stage with `-ra` option:
+    * Set the path of the checkpoint trained from the pre-training stage with `-ra` option:

         ```bash
         $ vim ./scripts_train/train_RefVSR_MFID_8K.sh